kowsik11/cognizance/TASK-6/README.md

 * It provides unlimited skips.
 * Ad-free music listening.
 Enjoy uninterrupted music.
 [About Spotify App](http://www.spotify.com/)
+> *Company partnerships :*
+* In January 2015, Sony announced PlayStation Music, a new music service with Spotify as its exclusive partner.
+PlayStation Music incorporates the Spotify service into Sony's PlayStation 3 and PlayStation 4 gaming consoles, and Sony Xperia mobile devices.
+The service launched on 30 March 2015.[90]
+In March 2017, Spotify announced a partnership with the South by Southwest (SXSW) conference for 2017, presenting specific content in special playlists through an SXSW hub in Spotify's apps.
+The integration also enabled Spotify within the SXSW GO app to help users discover and explore artists performing at the conference.
+Two more partnerships were announced in March; one with WNYC Studios, and one with Waze.
 > Future improvements
 * To bring more contents so that it will attract more listeners.
 * To increase more no.of ads.